mlr7/Data-Eras-in-MLB/README.md

 # Data-Eras-of-MLB
-An examination of the impact of the history of automated data collection platforms on MLB in-game data collection
+An examination of the impact of the history of automated data collection platforms on MLB in-game data collection.

+In the analysis that follows the aim is to observe first hand, in the best pitching datasets publicly available today, the impact the history and evolution of MLB's in-game sensing platforms have had on the evolution of MLB data categories available for open-source analysis projects.

 ![](img/pic_hawkeye_cameras.png)